Problem Child (film): Production

-The film was shot on location in Texas, from October 2 to November 24, 1989.
+The film was shot on location in Texas from October 2 to November 24, 1989.
 The primary locations were Dallas, Farmers Branch, Fort Worth, Irving, and Mesquite.
 Also, there were two weeks of reshoots in Dallas in March 1990.
 The production budget was originally projected to be $11 million.

-Dan Aykroyd, Chevy Chase, Richard Dreyfuss, Steve Martin, Rick Moranis, and Kurt Russell were considered for the role of Ben before it was turned over to John Ritter.
+Dan Aykroyd, Chevy Chase, Richard Dreyfuss, Steve Martin, Rick Moranis and Kurt Russell were considered for the role of Ben Healy before it was turned over to John Ritter.
 The part of Martin Beck was originally offered to Christopher Lloyd, who turned it down because of his commitments with Back to the Future Part III, released two months before this one, and was replaced by Michael Richards; this was the second role, following UHF (1989), that Lloyd had turned down only to be taken by Richards.
 Then-unknown child actor Macaulay Culkin reportedly auditioned for Junior, but Michael Oliver was ultimately cast.